PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 ## Putting it together

-When thinking of building a new feature, we can combine the product market fit table and the priority table into one.
+When thinking of building a new feature, we can combine the product-market fit table and the priority table into one.

 We have three options for each box:
 - Deprecate: stop supporting
 - Maintain: fix bugs but don't introduce new features
-- Grow: actively fix bugs, market and make easier to get started but don't build new features.
+- Grow: fix bugs, do marketing and make PostHog easier to get started with but don't build new features.
 - Build: all of the above + building new features specifically for these categories

 <span class="table-borders">